ColumbiaDVMM/ColumbiaImageSearch/README.md

 However, the package `cufacesearch` has been written in a modular way and using another image feature extraction model, face detection or recognition model should be fairly easy.

-NB: For now the python package is still named `cufacesearch` even if it contains both image and face search capability.
+NB: For now, the python package is still named `cufacesearch` even if it contains both image and face search capability.
 The package will be renamed soon.

 [//]: # (Add a figure overview)
-[//]: # (The system relies on HBase to store the detection and extracted features.)

 ## Installation